ponderousmad/pyndent/README.md

 ## Jupyter Notebooks

-Instructions for download of data for depth reconstruction can be found in depth_setup.
+Instructions for download of data for depth reconstruction can be found in **depth_setup**.
 Unfortunately the automated download system is both slow and error prone, so the recommended route is to download and decompress the zip files manually.

 The notebook **notMNIST_setup** automatically downloads and processes the notMNIST dataset, and provides some visualization of the data.